top of page

 Kate McInnes

 I am a Canadian lawyer based in Vancouver, and a member of the Bar of British Columbia and the International Bar Association.
-I hold an undergraduate degree in political science and law degrees from the University of British Columbia and the University of Oxford.
+I hold an M.Sc. in International Human Rights Law (Distinction) from the University of Oxford and a Juris Doctor from the University of British Columbia.

 My legal career has spanned private practice, judiciaries, and leading human rights organisations.
-I have successfully defended clients charged with summary and indictable offences before courts in British Columbia, and contributed to the prosecution of war criminals at the International Residual Mechanism for Criminal Tribunals in The Hague.
-I regularly advise on complex matters of international and domestic law, particularly involving persons with disabilities as both victims and alleged perpetrators, and support advocacy efforts aimed at advancing human rights globally.
+I have successfully defended clients charged with summary and indictable offences before courts in British Columbia, contributed to the prosecution and defence of accused persons at the International Residual Mechanism for Criminal Tribunals in The Hague, and advocated for clients before Security Council missions and United Nations treaty- and Charter-based mechanisms.
+I am among a small number of lawyers practicing at the intersection of international criminal law and disability rights, including "mental disorder" defences and the prosecution of atrocities against persons with disabilities before international tribunals.

 Please note that, in addition to my work at Arendt Chambers, I am licensed as a public defender with Legal Aid BC, focusing on the representation of persons with disabilities, and a roster lawyer with Community Legal Assistance Society's Stand Informed program for survivors of sexual assault.
 Requests for counsel must be made through these respective organisations.